 YouTube Reviews and Osprey Information

-- Review of features from the The Outdoor Gear Review.
+- Review of features from The Outdoor Gear Review.
 The review is of the 50L bag which has the same features.
 Video 1 and Video 2

 - Official Osprey Specifications and Technical Information

 I purchased this bag from Wild Earth Australia for an incredible price of $240.00 AUD.
 (Price, – sale price, – discount + free shipping) Winning!
-I purchased the large size which equated to around 68L bag as per the description on the Wild Earth site.
+I purchased the large size which equated to around a 68L bag as per the description on the Wild Earth site.
 Measuring up the bag size from the Osprey website put me on borderline Medium / Large.
 I decided to get the Large to play it safe.

 The Osprey Atmos AG 65 is not a light hiking bag compared to other popular brands.
 At around 2KG it does have a bit of weight from the frame however the Anti-Gravity system from Osprey makes up for the weight and you hardly feel it with a full loadout.
 For the test, I packed the Osprey Atmos AG 65 bag with all my gear for a 2 – 3 day hike.
 Total weight around 15KG including food and water.